OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 - The Git repository used for your Config as Code project
 - A separate external repository

 We're excited to see how you use these features.
-Please let us know what new capabilities this does (or doesn't) open up for your release pipelines.
+Please let us know in the comments section below what new capabilities this does (or doesn't) open up for your release pipelines.

 Happy deployments!